shaack/reboot-cms/README.md

 A Bootstrap concentric, flat file, Markdown CMS in PHP, inspired by [Pico](http://picocms.org) and [Redaxo](https://redaxo.org/).

-The main idea was, to have a minimal CMS without needing a database, but with the support of `Blocks`.
+The main idea is, to have a minimal CMS without needing a database, but with the support of `Blocks`.

 ## Install